 The statements of activities include operating and nonoperating classifications.
-Nonoperating activities include the forgiveness of indebtedness on the Paycheck Protection Program ("PPP") loan funds, Employee Retention Tax Credit income, investment return, net, and donated equipment as well as the impact of the spending policy on investments.
+Nonoperating activities include the forgiveness of indebtedness on the investment return, net, and donated equipment as well as the impact of the spending policy on investments.
 All other revenues and expenses are included in operating activities within the statements of activities.